utshomax/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

 ## Allowing external users to view collections

 You can allow external users who aren't in your Postman team to view a specific collection and send requests in that collection.
-Once you allow external users to view a specific collection, send them the collection URL to view the collection.
+Once you allow external users to view a specific collection, send them the collection URL to sign in to Postman and view the collection.
+External users who sign in to Postman using the collection URL are assigned the [Guest role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) at the team level and a limited [Viewer role](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles) at the collection level.
+Assigning an external user the Guest role doesn't consume paid seats.

+To allow an external user to view a collection, do the following:

 1. From the collection you want to share, select <img alt="Share icon" src="https://assets.postman.com/postman-docs/icon-share.jpg#icon" width="16px"> **Share**.
 1. Select **With people**.